AdobeDocs/document-cloud-learn.en/help/sign/overview.md

 ![Adobe Sign Hero Image](assets/Hero_Sign.jpg)

 Adobe Sign, an Adobe Document Cloud solution, scales to meet your organization’s needs with integrations, APIs, advanced authentication, additional admin features, and more.
-Here you'll find a wide range of learning experiences designed to quickly bring both beginners and administrators up-to-speed on Adobe Sign.
+Here you can find a wide range of learning experiences designed to quickly bring both beginners and administrators up-to-speed on Adobe Sign.

 ## Learning paths